idan424/MRI_enhancement/README.md

 What Is This?
 -------------

-This is a Python application intended to provide a simple interface for MRI image enhancement.
+This is a sample Python application intended to provide a simple interface for MRI image enhancement.
 The goal is to have an image enhancement UI interface with adjustable parameters, which pre-processes images and applies a CLAHE algorithem.

 Dependencies
 ---------------